sekulovskin/bgmPriorElicitation/README.md

 # bgmPriorElicitation

+Many parts of the functions in this repository have been adapted from the R package theoraizer (https://github.com/MeikeWaaijers/theoraizer/)

 # `llmPriorElicit`

 This function evaluates conditional dependencies between variable pairs using an LLM, with permutation-based conditioning on remaining variables (but not their decided relations).